OWLcracker/big-data/README.md

 The data is loaded from the local file system into Spark.
 After that, the data is cleaned, so that only the usable data remains.
-Thereafter, an additional column will be joined to the data, which contains the country codes in the FIPS 10-4 standard.
-This is necessary because the country codes which are used in the GDELT dataset are in the ISO 3166-1 alpha-2 standard which is not supported by Superset.
+Thereafter, an additional column will be joined to the data, which contains the country codes in the FIPS 10–4 standard.
+This is necessary because the country codes which are used in the GDELT dataset are in the ISO 3166-1 alpha-2 standard which Superset does not support.

 Afterward, the data will be cleaned again and then cached and provisioned as a global temporary view in Spark.
 This enables the thrift server to access the data.